 Benthic invertebrates, including mollusks, crustaceans, and polychaetes, were sampled using appropriate methods.
-Mollusks were collected from three randomly selected quadrats (0.25 m2) per site, and all individuals were identified and counted.
+Mollusks were collected from three randomly selected quadrats (0.25 m^2) per site, and all individuals were identified and counted.
 Crustaceans were sampled using baited traps with sanma meat as bait.
-Three traps were placed at each site and checked daily over a three-day period, and captured crustaceans were recorded by species and number.
-Polychaetes were collected by digging 0.25 m2 quadrats to a depth of 20 cm, followed by wet-sieving the samples through a 0.5-mm mesh.
-Polychaetes were extracted, preserved in 75% ethanol, and identified to family level under a microscope.
+Three traps were placed at each site and checked daily over a three-day period, and captured crustaceans were collected by species and number.
+Polychaetes were collected by digging 0.25 m^2 quadrats to a depth of 20 cm, followed by wet-sieving the samples through a 0.5-mm mesh.
+Polychaetes were extracted, preserved in 75%